Welcome to Masorti Germany

 Masorti Germany gives Jews of all backgrounds the opportunity to experience Jewish learning and Jewish life in an exciting and welcoming environment.
 Masorti Germany also encourages Jews throughout Germany to learn more about Jewish tradition and to develop their own vision of a Jewish future in Germany.

-On our website, you will find more information about us and our projects - for example our Masorti Kindergartens, activities for families, publications, our European work and more national and international educational projects.
+On our website, you will find more information about us and our projects - for example our Masorti Kindergartens, the Zacharias Frankel College for the training of Masorti Rabbis, activities for families, publications, our European work and more national and international educational projects.

 We do not offer our own religious services for Shabbat and Holidays.